Hybrid LLM Routing for Efficient App Feedback Classification

 In recent years, there has been a surge of interest in LLMs, especially variations of OpenAI's GPT~\cite{openai_models}, which has emerged as one of the most prominent and widely studied models in this domain~\cite{Liu}.
-These models have provided remarkable accuracy using carefully designed prompts across various NLP-based tasks, including text classification, feature extraction, sentiment analysis, text generation, and data labeling~\cite{Liu,Hou,Ding}.
+These models have provided remarkable accuracy across various NLP tasks, including text classification, feature extraction, sentiment analysis, text generation, and data labeling~\cite{Liu,Hou,Ding}.
+Researchers leverage LLM-based techniques to develop agents that can address traditional NLP tasks with improved performance~\cite{Jin}.
 Zhang et al.~\cite{Zhang} demonstrated that GPT-3.5 can effectively classify non-functional requirements and extract features in a zero-shot setting.
-Their study provides preliminary results using a limited number of datasets.
-However, it does not comprehensively investigate the potential of LLMs for predicting various categories or identifying optimal prompts for these tasks.
-To the best of our knowledge, previous studies that have utilized LLMs for labeling tasks and augmenting existing datasets have not specifically focused on the context of mobile app requirements~\cite{Colavito,Ding,Moller,Huang,Aldeen,Arbi}.
-However, the intriguing results of these studies motivated us to investigate and evaluate the potential of LLMs in improving the accuracy of user feedack classifiers and addressing the suffering challenge of creating sufficient labeled datasets.
-To achieve this, we focus on addressing the following three research questions through empirical studies: \begin{enumerate} \item[\textbf{RQ1}] \emph{Can LLMs be utilized to improve the accuracy of user feedback classification in diverse data sources and classification schemes?}
+Gunathilaka et al.~\cite{Gunathilaka} conducted a limited study on 200 user feedback instances, highlighting the potential of LLMs in analyzing user feedback.
+While these studies provide valuable preliminary insights, they are limited in scope and do not offer a comprehensive analysis of LLMs’ capabilities in predicting different feedback categories across diverse data sources.
+Based on these findings, a key question arises: \emph{To what extent can LLMs provide accurate and efficient classification of user feedback?}